MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 Among these, there is [Postman](https://www.postman.com/).
 I realized it had changed quite a lot, compared to the rather old version I was still using on my computer...
 As I went through its setup to connect to a Genesys Cloud organization to send Platform API requests, I thought I could share the "how to" in this blog, if this can save time for some of you.

-Don't misunderstand me.
-I am not specifically advocating for the use of Postman with Genesys Cloud to test Platform API.
+To be clear, I am not specifically advocating for the use of Postman with Genesys Cloud to test Platform API.
 I personally prefer to use [our Developer Tools API Explorer](/devapps/api-explorer) as the API is always up to date, as I don't need to worry about Authentication and OAuth Clients, ...
 But if you are a Postman user and prefer to use this tool, here is the "how to".

 _**Table of Contents:**_